CursorTouch/Android-MCP/README.md

 3. **Restart the Claude Desktop**

-Open your Claude Desktop, “android-mcp” should now appear as an integration.
+Restart your Claude Desktop.
+You should see "android-mcp" listed as an available integration.
+That's it, now you're ready to start controlling your Android device with natural language.

 For troubleshooting tips (log locations, common ADB issues), see the [MCP docs](https://modelcontextprotocol.io/quickstart/server#android-mcp-integration-issues).

 ---

-## 🛠️ MCP Tools
+## 🛠️ Available Tools

 Claude can access the following tools to interact with Windows: